Title Insurance Protects Your Home Investment

 A title company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

 The title insurance company searches the property's title history.
 The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 If this happens, the title company will defend the title and will cost you nothing.

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Many other complicated problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+The title insurance company will uncover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.